Last updated on July 18th, 2023

 Nictech, the makers of the Riptide Ripstick do not use nic salts in the Riptide, yet they were able to formulate a high nicotine, tobacco-free, e-liquid without adding benzoic acid.
 Their formula delivers a high nicotine e-juice without any harshness.

-There are currently 5 flavors available for the Riptide Ripstick and I tested two of them – Mint and Tropical.
+There are currently 2 flavors available for the Riptide Ripstick, Tobacco and Menthol.

 Despite the lack of tobacco or benzoic acid, both flavors gave me a vape that was flavorful and smooth.
 I will say that the Tropical flavor had a slightly stronger throat hit.